lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     So far, this code resembles the one of Method 1, except for the additional particle of type 2.
-This particle is identical to the particles of type 1 (same mass and Lennard-Jones parameters), and will be the only one to feel the biasing potential.
+This particle is identical to the particles of type 1 (same mass and Lennard-Jones parameters), but will be exposed to the biasing potential.

-    The value of the potential :math:`U_0` was chosen to be larger than in part 1, just because we can.
+    The value of the potential :math:`U_0` was chosen to be much larger than in part 1, just to proof that umbrella sampling can easily deal with huge potential value, while free sampling couldn't.

-    Let us create a loop with 67 steps, and move progressively the centre of the bias potential by increment of 0.3 nm:
+    Let us create a loop with 50 steps, and move progressively the centre of the bias potential by increment of 0.1 nm:

 ..  code-block:: lammps
     :caption: *to be copied in BiasedSampling/input.lammps*